Apple profit tops Wall Street targets, weaker iPhone balanced by strong services | Technology

 Apple on Thursday reported sales and profit that beat Wall Street expectations despite a decline in iPhone sales, with its signature device's strong performance in China helping the company navigate a global decline in the smartphone market.
 Apple said sales for the fiscal third quarter ended July 1 fell 1.4% to $81.8 billion and earnings per share rose 5% to $1.26.
 That topped analyst expectations of $81.69 billion and $1.19 per share, according to IBES data from Refinitiv.
 IPhone sales slightly missed analyst estimates, but were made up for by strong sales in the services segment that contains Apple TV+ and by sales in China that grew 8% year over year.

+Apple Chief Financial Officer Luca Maestri said the company expects a year-over-year revenue performance in the company's fiscal fourth quarter ending in September similar to the 1.4% drop the company reported on Thursday.
+That sales forecast is below analyst expectations of roughly flat fiscal fourth-quarter sales of $90.19 billion, according to Refinitiv data.
+Apple pegged the gross profit margin in the September quarter at 44% to 45%, while analysts on average expected 43.4%, according to Refinitiv data.

-Apple shares were flat in extended trading after the results.
+Apple shares were down 2.7% in extended trading after the results.
 Apple's research and development spending also hit $22.61 billion for the fiscal year so far, about $3.12 billion higher than at this point in the previous year.

 Apple Chief Executive Officer Tim Cook told Reuters in an interview that the increased R&D spending was in part driven by work on generative artificial intelligence, the same field that is driving spending at other big technology companies.
 "We've been doing research across a wide range of AI technologies, including generative AI, for years.
 We're going to continue investing and innovating and responsibly advancing our products with these technologies to help enrich people's lives," Cook said.
 "Obviously, we're investing a lot, and it is showing up in the R&D spending that you're looking at."